jailbirt/theeye-docs/docs/core-concepts/tasks/script_type.md

 ##  Runtime Information

 During runtime, you can access basic information of the job being executed via environment variables.

-The information is JSON encoded.
-All the environment variables belonging to theeye runtime are prefixed with THEEYE_ keyword
+The information is a Key-Value structure encoded as JSON.
+All the environment variables belonging to TheEye runtime are prefixed with *THEEYE_* keyword

 ### THEEYE_JOB